p2k3m/Vertica-Database/README.md

    - `import-if-exists.sh` to adopt any matching resources (security group, IAM role/profile, EC2) before planning.
    - `terraform validate` and `plan` with detailed exit codes.
    - `terraform apply` using a Spot `t3.xlarge` (unless `use_spot` is overridden).
-   - Fetches Terraform outputs and runs a Python smoke test (`SELECT 1`).
+   - Fetches Terraform outputs and runs a Python smoke test (`SELECT 1`) directly on the host through AWS Systems Manager.
 4. The job summary lists the public IP plus connection details.

 ### Connect to Vertica